 World Showcase Storytellers

-Enjoy the sights and sounds of the nations of World Showcase, as each country’s holiday heritage comes to life amid joyful music and time-honored traditions.
+In a typical year, guests could enjoy the sights and sounds of the nations of World Showcase, as each country’s holiday heritage would come to life amid joyful music and time-honored traditions.

 - Mexico: Las Posadas Celebration – Feliz Navidad!
 Join the fun and pageantry of Las Posadas with dancers, piñatas and the music of Mariachi Cobre